 - We offer a discounted rate of $25 to ensure that those of all incomes can join us

-- And if you are able, please become a sponsor for $75.
-This includes your dinner ticket, plus CWD will ensure another woman can take a seat at the table.
+- Sponsor!
+If you are able, please become a sponsor for $75.
+This includes your dinner ticket — and CWD will ensure another woman can take a seat at the table.

 About Food for Thought